geosolutions-it/geostore/geoserver/README.txt

 The following files allow to bind geostore user groups and roles with GeoServer.

+**Important Note**
+The current implmentation of this integration dosn't allow user changes from the GeoServer's UI.
+Any attempt to change users, groups or roles from the GeoServer's UI may cause errors.
+You should use MapStore 2 or GeoStore's REST API to apply these changes.

 ====================================
 Binding GeoStore and GeoServer users
 ====================================